sergeychernyshev/call-for-proposal/README.md

 # Call for proposals

-Let's build a site to accept calls for proposals (CFP)
+Let's build a site to accept calls for proposals (CFP) to be part of http://www.speakerforce.com/

 This will be the a project to create the administrative UI to work with StartUpApi and MeetUp.